ocaml/v2.ocaml.org/site/learn/tutorials/up_and_running.md

 #Up and Running with OCaml

-This page will help you install OCaml, the Dune build system, and support for your favourite text editor.
+This page will help you install OCaml, the Dune build system, and support for your favourite text editor or IDE.
 All these instructions work on Windows, Unix systems like Linux, and MacOS.

 ##Installing OCaml